Pregnancy and MS Choices booklet

 Pregnancy management

-The standard advice for all pregnant women remains the same for those with MS. For example, there is an emphasis on not smoking, the encouragement of pelvic floor exercises and taking all of the recommended supplements.
+The general advice for all pregnant women, including those with MS, remains the same.
+For example, there is an emphasis on not smoking, the encouragement of doing pelvic floor exercises and taking all of the recommended supplements.
+The latter incudes folic acid, vitamins D and C and iron.

 It can be helpful for midwives to attend MS appointments, if possible, or vice versa.
 This can be reassuring should you require additional support during birth and beyond.
 We appreciate this may not always be possible, and if not, you can always request to speak to a consultant.